Filling Those Empty Plates: Restaurants Step Up to Help Drivers During Pandemic

 Restaurants with special options for truck drivers are encouraged to email Tarleton Watkins at email@example.com so that they can be added to the list.
 To learn more, please review the following link: https://www.franchise.org/franchise-information/people-news-events/Foodservice-Franchises-Accommodating-Truck-Drivers-During-Pandemic

 Helping each other during this time of crisis makes all the difference in the world.
-If you would like to join a company that is helping and looking out for drivers, give us a call at 1-800-937-0880.
+If you would like to join a company that is on the front lines delivering essential goods for America, while also providing the utmost care to its driving fleet, give us a call at 1-800-937-0880.
 Together, we can overcome any adversity.

 About Millis Transfer